 History of Our Lady of Mount Carmel, Naples

 Fr.
-Poirier became parish priest in January 1936, and offered mass once a month.
-Today, an annual mass, followed by the blessing of the graves, takes place around July 16, the feast day of Our Lady of Mount Carmel.
+Poirier became parish priest in January 1936, and offered the Holy Mass in this church once a month.
+Today, an annual Mass, followed by the blessing of the graves, takes place on the Sunday closest to July 16, the feast day of Our Lady of Mount Carmel.